ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/custom_fields.rst

 The full URL to the file.

-If you have defined any :ref:`image-manipulations` you can modify this tag with the Short Name of the manipulation.
+If you have defined any :ref:`image_manipulations` you can modify this tag with the Short Name of the manipulation.
 For example, if you've defined a "small" manipulation, the following will output the URL to that version::